Joe2k/PS-Companion/README.md

 -   Do not change/delete any columns.
 Only rearrange with the rows.
 -   To download the sheet in CSV form, go to File->Download -> Comma separated Values (.csv)
 -   Now you are ready to upload it in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx)
+[Note: If you are using librecalc then  save csv with just comma as the separator as  the default is comma+tab.
+Or best avoid using Librecalc]

 ## DISCLAIMER:
 - We arent collecting any information.
 Your tokens, credentials and CSV file is not taken.
 The CSV file is processed at frontend.
+- We have tested the extension a lot, and it works for most/all people.
+But in anycase please download your pref list form PSMS homepage, and recheck if the order is right.
+We are arent responisble if anything goes wrong.
+So  please please please recheck your order  from the download button on PSMS homepage under "component status"

 ## 🎓 Usage